Bethegnt/Netflix-GPT/README.md

 - Implement Sign In user Api
 - Created Redux Store with userSlice
 - Implement Sign out
+- Update Profile
+- Bugfix: if the user is not logged in Redirect/browse to Login Page and vice-versa
+- Unsubscribed to the onAuthStateChanged callback

 # Features
 - Login/Sign up Form